 If your maritime accident was due, in whole or part, to the negligence of another operator or boater, then you should contact a maritime personal injury lawyer to file a claim as soon as possible.

-Who is responsible for Injuries on PWC?
+Who is responsible for Injuries on a Personal Watercraft?

 Waivers and Liability